6 Best Ways To Protect Your Hair From Hard Water

-Using hard water (water with excess calcium, magnesium, and iron) can weaken your hair and cause temporary hair loss.
-But thankfully, the effects of hard water on hair can be reversed.
-Keep reading to know why hard water is bad for your hair and what you can do to restore your hair health.
+Hard water contains too much magnesium, calcium, and iron, weakening your hair and causing significant hair loss.
+However, the consequences of hard water on hair can be rectified.
+Continue reading to learn how hard water may affect your hair and what you can do to make it healthy again.

 What Is Hard Water And What Are Its Effects On Hair?